timbaileyjones/transcribe-tech-talks/README.md

 Once the pipeline stacks are complete, you can watch the CodePipeline execute.
 The CodePipeline/CodeDeploy/CodeBuild services start building your software within a few moments.

-When your pipeline reaches the Deploy stage, the **CodeDeploy service creates Infrastructure stacks for each Environment**, and will update it with each subsequent build.
+When your pipeline reaches the Deploy stage, the **CodeDeploy service creates Infrastructure stacks for each Environment**, and will update them with each subsequent build.
 This is another core concept in DevOps known as [infrastructure-as-code](https://stelligent.com/2017/06/29/devops-benefits-of-infrastructure-as-code/), and is fully implemented by `mu pipeline`.

 The additional environment stacks look like this: